 - 2 cups vegetable or chicken stock/broth

 - 1/2 teaspoon salt (preferably kosher), plus more to taste

 - 2 small red potatoes, peeled and chopped

 - 1 sheet puff pastry, rolled out (thawed but don’t let it get too warm or it will stick!)

-- Pour the mixture into a casserole dish and spread evenly.
+- Trasnfer the mixture to the casserole dish and spread evenly.
 Roll the puff pastry on top; tuck under (and possibly cut) any excess dough.
 Cut three slits in the middle to let steam escape.

 - Place an empty cookie sheet below your casserole in case any filling leaks.
 Bake for 10 minutes.
 Remove and place foil on top; bake for another 25 minutes.
 Let cool a little bit then serve.